English Learner Parent Notification Letters Parents and guardians, please complete your student's online form.

 Our English learners will become empowered multilingual global citizens who are academically, linguistically, and culturally equipped for success in school and beyond.

-The English Language Acquisition program provides asset-based linguistic, academic, and socio-emotional support to English learners and their families in order to ensure equitable, appropriate and inclusive educational practices for all AACPS students.
+The English Language Development program provides asset-based linguistic, academic, and socio-emotional support to English learners and their families in order to ensure equitable, appropriate and inclusive educational practices for all AACPS students.

 Which students are eligible for the English Language Acquisition program?

-The ELA program provides instruction to English Learners in grades K-12.
+The ELD program provides instruction to English Learners in grades K-12.
 Eligibility for participation in the program is determined by an English language proficiency assessment.
-Upon registration, a home language survey is administered to determine potential eligibility for ELA services.
+Upon registration, a home language survey is administered to determine potential eligibility for ELD services.
 Any student demonstrating limited English language proficiency on the WIDA Screener Assessment (as required by the Maryland State Department of Education) is eligible for instructional services.
-ELA instruction is provided at all AACPS schools.
+ELD instruction is provided at all AACPS schools.

-How does the English Language Acquisition program work?
+How does the English Language Development program work?

 Through an asset-based approach to language, English for Speakers of Other Languages (ESOL) classes foster the development of academic literacy, mathematical competence and social growth among English learners.
 Instruction in listening, speaking, reading and writing skills supports English learners in obtaining equitable access to grade-level academic curriculum.

-Depending on individual school needs, elementary ELA teachers will either meet with students outside the classroom in small groups (pull out) or with students in the regular classroom setting (push in).
-ELA teachers utlilize the English language development curriculum to provide linguistically-focused instruction through a project-based, integrated content approach.
+Depending on individual school needs, elementary ELD teachers will either meet with students outside the classroom in small groups (pull out) or with students in the grade-level classroom setting (push in).
+ELD teachers utlilize the English language development curriculum to provide linguistically-focused instruction aligned to grade-level content and standards.

-The middle and high school programs use an integrated language development curriculum including the Language of Language Arts, Language of Science, Language of Mathematics, Social and Instructional Language, and the Language of Social Studies.
-Students may take specific ESOL courses, and/or receive instruction with an ELA teacher within the regular classroom setting.
+The middle and high school programs use an integrated language development curriculum including the Language for Language Arts, Language for Science, Language for Mathematics, Language for Social Studies, and Social and Language for Social and Instructional Purposes.
+Students may take specific ESOL courses, and/or receive instruction with an ELD teacher within the grade-level classroom setting.
 High School course offerings include ESOL I– V, ESOL Newcomer, ESOL Social Studies 1 and Transitional Math.
 Middle School course offerings include ESOL Grades 6-8 and ESOL I & II.

 Initial placement in ESOL courses is determined by English proficiency scores as measured by the WIDA ACCESS for ELLs Assessment.
 Subsequent placement is determined by ELA teacher and counselor recommendation, based on credit accumulation and English proficiency testing.